AliceO2Group/QualityControl/doc/Advanced.md

   file.
  - "tasks" - contains declarations of QC Tasks.
 It is mandatory for running topologies with Tasks and Checks.
+ - "externalTasks" - contains declarations of external devices which sends objects to the QC to be checked and stored.
  - "checks" - contains declarations of QC Checks.
 It is mandatory for running topologies with Tasks and Checks.
  - "postprocessing" - contains declarations of PostProcessing Tasks.
 It is only needed only when Post-Processing is